Greek Orthodox Patriarchate of Alexandria: Diaspora growth in the 19th century

 In the 19th century Orthodoxy in Africa began to grow again.
 One thing that changed this in the 19th century was the Orthodox diaspora.
-People from Greece, Syria and Lebanon, in particular, went to different parts of Africa, and some established Orthodox Churches.
+People from Greece, Syria and Lebanon, in particular, went to different parts of Africa, and some established Orthodox churches.
 Many Greeks also settled in Alexandria from the 1840s and Orthodoxy began to flourish there again, and schools and printing presses were established.

 For a while there was some confusion, especially outside Egypt.
 As happened in other places, Orthodox immigrants would establish an ethnic "community", which would try to provide a church, school, sporting and cultural associations.
 They would try to get a priest for the community in the place they had emigrated from, and there was some confusion about which bishops were responsible for these priests.

 Eventually, in the 1920s it was agreed that all Orthodox churches in Africa would be under the jurisdiction of the Patriarchate of Alexandria, and so Africa has managed to avoid the jurisdictional confusion that has prevailed in places like America and Australia.

+In the early 20th century, the Greek Orthodox Patriarchate of Alexandria in Egypt had approximately 100,000 adherents.
+Of these, around 63,000 were ethnic Greeks, while the remaining 37,000 were Arab Orthodox Christians.